benjymous/annotations/sandman/sandman.31.md

 - #### Panel 3-4

-'Frisco: The nickname of the city of San Francisco, which is itself Spanish, meaning "Saint Francis".
+  **'Frisco**: The nickname of the city of San Francisco, which is itself Spanish, meaning "Saint Francis".
 "SF" also sees extensive use in written language.
 Natives of San Francisco tend to dislike the abbreviation 'Frisco.

 - #### Panel 4-5